-If you are caring for an aging parent, a spouse, or an adult child with a disability in Georgia, the hard part is rarely whether help exists.
-It is knowing what is there and where to start.
-This guide maps every major caregiver program in the state for 2026.
+If you are caring for an aging parent, a spouse, or an adult child with a disability, the hardest part is rarely whether help exists in Georgia.
+It is knowing what is out there and where to start.
+This guide maps every major caregiver program in the state, who each one pays, and the first call to make.

-You don't have to figure this out alone, and you don't have to fund all of it from your savings.
+You do not have to figure this out alone, and you do not have to fund all of it from your own savings.

 In This Guide